aliostad/SuperBenchmarker/README.md

     }
 }
 ```
-You use this command line to capture the count in the `run.log`:
+the array is located at path "foo/bar" and you would use this command to capture the count in the `run.log`:

 ``` bash
 sb -u "http://example.com/api/cars" -j "foo/bar"
 ```

-if the result from the server itself is an array, use empty string as the path:
+if the result from the server itself is an array at the root, use empty string as the path:

 ``` bash
 sb -u "http://example.com/api/cars" -j ""